-- under the historical cost convention except for: - fair valuation of investments at fair value through profit or loss (FVPL). - employees' termination benefits carried at their present value using projected unit credit method. - using the accrual basis of accounting.
+- under the historical cost convention except for: - fair valuation of investments at fair value through profit or loss (FVPL). - fair valuation of investments at fair value through other comprehensive income (FVOCI). - employees' end of service benefits carried at their present value using projected unit credit method. - using the accrual basis of accounting.